allanverasce/geneessencegui/README.md

 <img src="screenshots/metrics.png" alt="Logo" width="800" height="600" />
 </p>

-Additionally, next to each metric, there are two icons: the first displays the definition of the metric to assist the user in their choice (Figure 9).
+Additionally, next to each metric, there are two icons: the first displays the definition of the metric to assist the user in their choice.
 The second redirect to the official documentation provides detailed information about how it works.

 <p align="center">
 <img src="screenshots/metricsdocumentation.png" alt="Logo" width="800" height="600" />